danbadds38/bestdefense-device-monitor/README.md

 Zero manual pentests.
 Zero waiting.
 Continuous, verified visibility across your entire fleet.

 > **Full transparency.** Read the source.
 Run `check` to see the exact JSON before anything is sent.
 Every field is documented.
 Nothing is hidden.
+See [Example](example/collection.json).

 ---